mitsdev01/SOS/README.md

 A streamlined launcher script that handles the initial setup:
 - Presents a user-friendly interface to rename the computer
 - Creates a scheduled task to run the baseline script after reboot
+- Creates a tracker file to prevent duplicate rename prompts
 - Automatically restarts the system
 - After restart, the scheduled task runs once and self-deletes